-NPFC Interim Register of non-Member1 Carrier Vessels
+NPFC Interim Register of non-Member Carrier Vessels

-- 5. The Commission hereby establishes an Interim Register of non-members (the "Interim Register"), applicable from 2017 to 2019. - 6.
-Carrier vessels that are included by the Commission on the Interim Register shall be allowed to be used in the Convention Area to receive transshipments of fisheries resources caught in the Convention Area and from fishing vessels flying the flag of Commission members or Cooperating non-Contracting Parties. - 7.
-Any Commission member or Cooperating non-Contracting Party may at any time submit to the Executive Secretary, in electronic format if possible, a list of any carrier vessels that it wishes to be included on the Interim Register.
-This List shall include the information requirements in the Annex. - 8.
-The Commission member or Cooperating non-Contracting Parties recommending vessels to be included on the Register shall attest that the vessel or vessels being recommended are not vessels: - (a) with a history of illegal, unreported or unregulated (IUU) fishing, unless the ownership of the vessel has subsequently changed and the new owner has provided sufficient evidence demonstrating that the previous owner or operator has no legal, beneficial or financial interest in, or control of the vessels, or Commission members or Cooperating non-Contracting Parties concerned is satisfied that, having taken into account all relevant facts, the vessel is no longer engaged in or associated with IUU fishing; - (b) that are currently listed on any of the IUU vessel lists adopted by regional fishery management organizations (RFMOs); - (c) that were removed from the Interim Register pursuant to paragraph 15 within one year. - 9.
-It shall be a condition for inclusion on the Interim Register that the owner or manager/operator of the vessel provides a written undertaking, addressed to the Commission, that the owner, manager/operator and master of the carrier vessel will fully comply with all applicable decisions of the Commission, including conservation and management measures.
-Any reference in Commission decisions to member-flagged vessels shall be construed to include non-member flaggedvessels for the purposes of these written undertakings.
+- 6. The Commission hereby establishes an Interim Register of non-members (the "Interim Register"), applicable from 2017 to 2019. - 7.
+Commission Members or Cooperating non-Contracting Parties may use non-member Carrier vessels that are included by the Commission on the Interim Register in the Convention Area to receive transshipments of fisheries resources caught in the Convention Area and from fishing vessels flying the flag of Commission members or Cooperating non-Contracting Parties. - 8.
+Any Commission member or Cooperating non-Contracting Party may at any time enter, in electronic format if possible, the details of any non-member carrier vessels that it wishes to be included on the Interim Register including the information requirements in the Annex and the written undertaking of the owner, operator and Master noted in paragraph 10. - 9.
+The Commission member or Cooperating non-Contracting Parties entering vessels identified in paragraph 8 on the Interim Register shall attest that the vessel or vessels being recommended are not vessels: - (a) with a history of illegal, unreported or unregulated (IUU) fishing, unless the ownership of the vessel has subsequently changed and the new owner has provided sufficient evidence demonstrating that the previous owner or operator has no legal, beneficial or financial interest in, or control of the vessels, or Commission members or Cooperating non-Contracting Parties concerned is satisfied that, having taken into account all relevant facts,